HirschLabUMN/Split_genes/Split_Merge_Pipeline/README.md

 # The command will run on all files within the directory the command is run
 bash Nucmer_All_by_All/mummer_post_process.sh
 ```
-* Once all databases and nucmer output files have run, we then run the all by all pipeline
+* Once all databases and nucmer output files have run, we then run the all by all pipeline (14 ish hours to run on one core)
+* This pipeline is set to use a 500kb flanking window (lines 357-360 in script)
+* This pipeline will also prioritize by e-value then size of blast match if there is a tie
+* You must also be able to call blasnt from the command line
+* -g is the gene delimiter to split the ZMxyz from the numerical order to see if genes are within "5" of each other
 ```python3
 # modify the propogator file with your respective files and paths
 # The "SPLIT" variable is the character used to split gene number with chromosome so we can see if genes are numerically next to each other